department-of-veterans-affairs/component-library/README.md

 #### Major

 - Component is removed
-- Component API is changed
+- Component API is changed that causes a breaking change

 #### Minor

 - New component is added
 - New variant is added for a component
+- Component API is changed that does not cause a breaking change

 ### Patch

 - Accessibility fix
 - Styling fix
+- Functionality fix that does not change the API

 ### Releasing